officialtroller/public-scripts/README.md

 I do provide a modified Version of Code Injector under `codeinjector.user.js` with some small standard modifications to the game client.

-<a>When using Spoof ECP Mod make sure to follow its alert that pops up when launching the Game as it does modify your ECP and i do not take any Responsibility if something happens.</a>
+<a id="important">When using Spoof ECP Mod make sure to follow its alert that pops up when launching the Game as it does modify your ECP and i do not take any Responsibility if something happens.</a>

 Most of them are just copy-pasted from other/old scripts and modified.